27. pyxc: Visibility

 Default is public.
 A member without a modifier is public.
 Existing code from chapters 25 and 26, which has no modifiers, continues to work exactly as before.

-private __init__ prevents construction from outside the class.
-If __init__ is private, ClassName(args) from an external call site is rejected.
+private __init__ prevents external construction.
+If __init__ is private, ClassName(args) from outside the class body is rejected.

 There is no protected.
 Access is either class-private or world-public.
 No inheritance hierarchy, no friend declarations.